ericagreen/NLP-sentiment-analysis/readme.md

-NLP sentiment analysis using deep neural network and LSTM delete other things in new3
+NLP sentiment analysis using deep neural network and LSTM, a recurrent neural network.